-Under the HBFI Act, the Minister for Finance may at any time require HBFI to report on the performance of its functions.
-HBFI will therefore be regularly monitored and audited to ensure that we are delivering on our mandate and providing additional funding in the market.
+Under Section 24 of the HBFI Act, the Minister for Finance must regularly review HBFI to ensure that we are delivering on our mandate and making an impact in the market.

-As provided for in HBFI Act, the Minister commenced a review of HBFI including the preparation of a report to assess the extent to which HBFI has performed its functions and complied with its obligations under the legislation.
-This process, which commenced in Q4 2020, included seeking feedback from key stakeholders across the construction sector and is due to complete in the early part of 2021.
+The Minister for Finance finalised his first review of HBFI in 2021, which included the preparation of a report to assess the extent to which HBFI has performed its functions and complied with its obligations under the legislation and whether it should continue in operation.
+This review process, which commenced in Q4 2020, and included seeking feedback from key stakeholders across the construction sector, was completed and published in May 2021.